awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-resource-data-sync.md

 ------

    You can use the `region` parameter to specify where the sync configuration should be created\.
-In the following example, inventory data from the us\-west\-1 Region, will be synchronized in the S3 bucket in the us\-west\-2 Region\.
+In the following example, inventory data from the us\-west\-1 Region, will be synchronized in the Amazon S3 bucket in the us\-west\-2 Region\.

 ------
-#### [ Linux ]
+#### [ Linux & macOS ]

    ```
    aws ssm create-resource-data-sync \